bufbuild/protobuf-es/MANUAL.md

 With custom options, you can annotate elements in a Protobuf file with arbitrary information.

 Custom options are [extensions](#extensions) to the `google.protobuf.*Options` messages defined in [google/protobuf/descriptor.proto].
 Let's define an option to mark sensitive fields.

-Add `proto/options-example.proto`:
+Create a `proto/options-example.proto` file:

 ```protobuf
 syntax = "proto3";